-This one is located a little further north than Milla Milla, approximately an hour’s drive from Cairns.
-The carpark location is also the start of the Mount Bartle Frere track, which leads to the top of the tallest mountain in Queensland.
+This waterfall is located closer to Innisfail, approximately an hour’s drive from Cairns.
+The car park location is also the start of the Mount Bartle Frere track, which leads to the top of the tallest mountain in Queensland.

 Josephine Falls cascades down the Bartle Frere Range in the Wooroonooran National Park.
-It’s a decent-sized waterfall which flows into a large circular freshwater pool.
+It’s a decent-sized waterfall that flows into a large circular freshwater pool.

 While quite spectacular, the main waterfall itself isn’t the main reason why it’s earned a spot on the list of best waterfalls in Cairns.
 What’s really great about this waterfall is that it has the best and clearest freshwater swimming areas near Cairns.
 Just a little further down from the main waterfall are deep, crystal-green swimming holes.
 You’ll even find a small but fun waterfall rock slide with a drop into one of the refreshing pools.